 Recent Advances in Mental Health Care

-Mental Health Parity Act and Mental Health Parity and Addiction Equity Act
+The Mental Health Parity Act and the Mental Health Parity and Addiction Equity Act

 The Mental Health Parity Act of 1996 prohibited large group health plans from putting annual or lifetime dollar limits on mental health benefits that are less than those put on medical/surgical benefits.
 The Mental Health Parity and Addiction Equity Act of 2008 (MHPAEA) added new protections, such as requiring that substance use disorders also have comparable coverage.
 However, MHPAEA does not require health insurance plans to include mental health/substance use disorders benefits; its requirements apply only to insurers that include mental health/substance use disorders in their existing benefit packages.2

 The Affordable Care Act (ACA)

 The Affordable Care Act of 2010 (ACA) builds on the earlier parity legislation by requiring that most individual and small-employer health insurance plans—including all plans offered through the Health Insurance Marketplace—cover mental health and substance use disorders services.
 The ACA also requires coverage of rehabilitative services that support people with behavioral health challenges.
 Together, these protections expand benefits for an estimated 174 million Americans.3 Because of the ACA, most health plans must now cover preventive services (e.g., depression screening for adults and behavioral assessments for children) at no additional cost.
 Most health plans cannot deny coverage, or charge more, for pre-existing health conditions, including mental illnesses.4